rphair/frankenwallet/docs/install/internal.md

 ![screenshot](/assets/images/internal-162159.png)

-... and then choose this undocumented (though long supported) selection for the partition type, called "physical volume for encryption":
+... and then choose this undocumented (though long supported) selection for the partition type, called `physical volume for encryption`:

 ![screenshot](/assets/images/internal-162348.jpg)

-This opens up a dialogue box where you can again apply the high-security Frankenwallet password to the encrypted volume that will contain your Frankenwallet's `/` directory and all your confidential files with potentially cleartext keys: in other words certainly *use your maximum security password* again here!
+This opens up a dialogue box where you can again apply the high-security Frankenwallet password to the encrypted volume that will contain your Frankenwallet's `/` directory and all your confidential files with potentially cleartext keys: i.e. you certainly want *your maximum security password* here!

 ![screenshot](/assets/images/internal-162444.png)

-After the encrypted volume is created, note that it still won't be used to contain the root (`/`) directory yet:
+After the encrypted volume is created, it still won't be used to contain the root (`/`) directory yet:

 ![screenshot](/assets/images/internal-162546.png)